Ever wondered what your Chinese zodiac sign is, and what it can reveal about your personality?

 Ox people are very much a representation of the expression ‘strong as an ox’ because of their uncanny ability to face and manage most types of circumstances.
 They deal with their responsibilities methodically and earn much respect for their confidence and great capabilities.

-People born in the Year of the Tiger are deep sensitive and in-tune with their emotions, thus making them awesome lovers or partners.
-They seek balance between their domineering and strongly competitive nature and their immense need for love, which both drive them towards seeking independence from love; hence, they both bring passion and open candor into any relationship while also expecting the same in return.
+People born in the Year of the Tiger are deep, sensitive, and in-tune with their emotions, thus making them awesome lovers or partners.
+They seek a balance between their domineering and strongly competitive nature and their immense need for love, which both drive them towards seeking independence from love; hence, they both bring passion and open candor into any relationship while also expecting the same in return.